Is a Nursing Career Right For You?

 Take The Free Quiz

-3. Accreditation examines the quality and execution of the nursing courses and nursing curriculum to determine if it is up to the profession’s standards.
-The state’s Nursing Practice Act is used to approve the program.
+3. Accreditation examines the quality and execution of the nursing courses and nursing curriculum to determine if it is up to the profession’s common standards.
+The state’s Nursing Practice Act is used to approve the practice program.
 This act protects both students and the public

 Nursing School Accreditation: The Importance

 Accreditation is voluntary.
-To be accredited, a nursing program must apply for accreditation.
+To be accredited, a nursing program must apply for LPN accreditation.
 Accreditation benefits the best nursing colleges in Illinois because it tells the public that they have a legitimate program that meets high standards in the nursing profession.

 The U.S. Department of Education authorizes three national organizations for the accreditation of nursing programs.